wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/diagnostics.md

 ## EventCommand diagnostics (XBG020-XBG021)

 ### XBG020 Invalid ParameterPath
-`ParameterPath` must resolve to a property chain on the event args.
+`ParameterPath` must resolve to a property chain on the event args; the generator emits a typed accessor (no reflection), so the path has to be valid at compile time.

 ```csharp
 using Avalonia.Controls;